 The idea of not buying Christmas presents might sound totally radical, but in order to achieve a zero waste Christmas you can simply agree not to buy for each other.

 Recently, we’ve begun agreeing not to buy for friends and family for three main reasons:

 - Love can definitely be shown in so many other cool ways at Christmas other than present buying.

-- Christmas gets horribly expensive and pressured which can lead to unnecessary dept and money worries.
+- Christmas gets horribly expensive and pressured which can lead to unnecessary dept, money worries and stress.

 How Else Can You Show Your Love This Christmas Without Buying Gifts?